Healthy Chicken Sandwich Recipes

 This chicken Caesar salad wrap recipe is elevated by the irresistible smoky flavor of grilled chicken and grilled romaine.
 Whisk together this easy Caesar salad dressing, toss with the grilled chicken and romaine and wrap it all together for a delicious lunch or dinner.

-Buffalo Chicken Wrap
+Chicken Avocado BLT Wrap

-Moms and Dads like wraps because they're neat and compact--so beware: ours is messy and spicy.
-This fiery combination of buffalo chicken in a modern wrap is guaranteed to drip.
-Get out the big napkins and have a ball!
+Who doesn't love a BLT?
+In this Mexican-inspired version, we've added chicken and avocado and wrapped it in a tortilla, making it easy to eat.